The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: Introduction

-In \S \ref{sec:coboundaries} we first describe how the \bmp{} of the boundary of a compact $4n$-manifold $W$ can be computed in terms of the cohomology ring of $W$, and then prove Theorem \ref{thm:realiseM} by constructing the required $M$ as a boundary.
+In \S \ref{sec:coboundaries} we first describe how the \bmp{} of the boundary of a suitable compact manifold $W$ can be computed in terms of the cohomology ring of $W$, and then construct the required $M$ as a boundary of a $4n$-manifold.
+See Theorem \ref{thm:realiseMM} for more details on the cohomology ring of the \fkm{} produced by this argument.